 Yes, it can be very uncomfortable to witness or participate in these conversations about racism as a white person.
 I’d imagine it’s far more uncomfortable to actually live with that racism as a non-white person.
 The bare minimum we can do is avoid invalidating their experiences and silencing them by trying to ignore or deflect any mention of race.

-Even if your intention is to communicate that you love and treat all people the same, please know: a) that’s probably not true because we all have unconscious biases, and b) your personal inclusiveness doesn’t mean that no one else sees race or is allowed to mention it.
+Even if your intention is to communicate that you love and treat all people the same, please know: a) That’s probably not true because we all have unconscious biases, and b) Your personal inclusiveness doesn’t mean that systemic racism no longer exists.

 5. If you have been told that it IS racist to see or talk about color, that was probably in a situation where you were pointing out race in a completely irrelevant context.